talgalper/PhD-MOC/README.md

 # PhD-MOC

-This repository encompasses all coding work in Tal Galper's PhD project
+This repository encompasses all coding work in Tal Galper's PhD project.
+There will be an update here soon to a separate repo with a neat and tidy version of the optimsied pipleine for those interested in applying this workflow in their own research.

 ## Thesis context
 This repository aggregates the computational work supporting my PhD research into the molecular underpinnings and therapeutic vulnerabilities of mucinous ovarian carcinoma (MOC).
 The code base spans RNA-seq processing, network propagation, druggability profiling, and downstream integration analyses that collectively prioritise candidate targets for experimental follow-up.
 Note that some large files are not found here and are either on the university OneDrive and/or in my posession.
 Can be provided on request.